mendixlabs/IFrame/README.md

 ## Typical usage scenario

-Embed an external website in a form
+Embed an external website in a page

 ## Features and limitations